JasYoung315/PatMap/README.md

 the exe does not appear to work on a 32 bit system.

 The tool has been used to process several data sets, but still requires testing.

+# To do

+There are various aspects that will hopefully be improved in the near future:

+- Packaging for MacOS
+- Packaging for Linux
+- Cli app
+- Better handling of GUI on variable screen resolutions

 ---